abwilson/L3/README.md

 Low Latency Lib - L3 for short.

-Tools for building low latency systems.
+C++ tools for building low latency systems.
+Includes a very fast and light implementation of an LMAX disruptor.
+Code is written in c++11, makes use of std::atomic and therefore requires a suitable compiler.